Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

 If you plan to use SAML Module for Alfresco Content Services authentication, check the requirements in [Prerequisites]({% link saml-module/latest/install/index.md %}#prerequisites).

+### Java requirements

+* Java: OpenJDK 11 is recommended.
+This needs to be installed on the server only (i.e. not the Outlook clients).
+See the Content Services [Supported Platforms]({% link content-services/latest/support/index.md %}) for more information.

 ## Install AMPs {#install_amps}

 There are three steps to installing the Outlook Integration: install the Alfresco AMP files (the Alfresco Outlook Server software), apply the licenses and then install the Microsoft Outlook zip file (the Alfresco Outlook Client software).